 If you want full control over how your website looks and functions (and don’t want to be limited by an existing template!), your best bet is to build a new website from scratch.

 But that’s not to say there aren’t any downsides of going with this option.

-Depending on how complicated your site is, it can take at least 3-6 months to build..
-You’ll also have to fork out a few thousands of dollars for development costs.
+Depending on how complicated your site is, it can take at least three to six months to build.
+You’ll also have to fork out a few thousand dollars for development costs.

 Apart from this, there’s also more risk involved in building an eCommerce site from scratch.

 With tried and tested platforms, you know you’re working with a solid foundation.
 But if you build a site from scratch, it’s possible that mistakes might sneak into the website’s code which can cause problems further down the road.

 Let’s look at the alternative.

 - You can’t wait several months for development.